-Children copy your behaviour, so if you can regulate your reaction in a positive and calm way, your children will be able to see that this is the right way to handle situations.
+Children copy your behavior, so if you can regulate your reaction in a positive and calm way, your children will be able to see that this is the right way to handle situations.

-If you are constantly flying off the handle and yelling, your kids will yell back at you.
-I know how difficult it is to not get angry sometimes when your children continue the behaviour that is defiant.
+If you are constantly flying off the handle and yelling, your kids will yell back at you, especially if you have a strong-willed child.
+I know how difficult it is to not get angry sometimes when your children continue the behavior that is defiant.

 Discipline means “to train by instruction and exercise” while punishing means “to inflict a penalty for (an offence, fault, etc.)” or “to handle severely or roughly.”

-Research Gate states that harsh punishment results in worse behaviour.
+Research Gate states that harsh discipline results in worse behavior.

 So basically, if you are constantly punishing your child in a negative way, they will learn to talk to themselves negatively, act out harder and essentially never learn self-discipline.

 See also: 7 Easy Ways To Help Ungrateful Children Learn Gratitude

 3. Rewards Are A No-No

 Rewards are a very common way for parents to make their children feel good about accomplishing a goal.
 Even though the word reward sounds like a positive thing, giving out rewards to children can be harmful.

 As parents, our big portion of the job runs about 18 years, and sometimes beyond that.